co-cddo/docker-exercises/03-simple-webserver/README.md

 Note that we haven't used the `VOLUME` directive in our Dockerfile to anything here.
 Like `EXPOSE` it's often referred to in tutorials but isn't really what controls how volumes are managed.

-The `VOLUME` directive does have one important effect: changes to the directory it's used with made within the Dockerfile, after it is used, have no effect.
+The `VOLUME` directive does have one important effect: changes to the directory it's used with, made within the Dockerfile after it is used have no effect.